rust-unofficial/patterns/CONTRIBUTING.md

 # Contributing

+## Introduction

+This book is a catalogue of Rust programming techniques, (anti-)patterns, idioms and other explanations.
+It is a compilation of collective (sometimes implicit) knowledge as well as experiences that have emerged through collaborative work.

+The patterns described here are __not rules__, but should be taken as guidelines for writing idiomatic code in Rust.
+We are collecting Rust patterns in this book so people can learn the tradeoffs between Rust idioms and use them properly in their own code.

+If you want to be part of this effort here are some ways you can participate:

 ## Discussion board

 If you have a question or an idea regarding certain content but you want to have feedback of fellow community members